Here are some frequently asked questions about our cats, Joy of Sphynx Cattery and Sphynx cats in general:

 Do male or female cats make better pets?

 I am asked this all the time.
 The simple answer – both make great pets!
 As long as kittens are sterilized before reaching sexual maturity, there really isn’t much difference between the sexes.
 Most people are under the impression that males spray no matter what you do.
 As long as you get them neutered as a kitten, they should not spray to mark territory.
 Females are just as friendly and affectionate as males.
 Males are just as playful and loving as females.
 I think it really depends how well the cats are socialized and what type of environment the kittens are raised in.
 To add a kitten to an existing family, I would recommend an opposite sex pairing.
 They seem to do the best.
 Adding a female to a home with an existing female can get kind of tricky.
 Males are generally (although not always) more accepting of a new kitten, regardless of sex.
 As long as everyone is sterilized!

 Yes, they are great with other types of cats, cat-friendly dogs and even bunnies!
 I’m sure you can add to this list as well.
 Sphynx are great!

 Why do you prefer email contact versus chatting over the phone?

 I don’t mind talking to potential clients on the phone about the cats, but I have limited time available and often times I find people call me to ask questions that can easily be answered by reading through the website.
 My prices and availability are clearly posted on the website and updated regularly.
 I also prefer email contact so that all communication has a written record of what is said and agreed upon.
 It eliminates any confusion about the Buyer/Seller expectations and responsibilities.
-All that being said, if you prefer to speak on the phone, feel free to call.
-Just please be respectful of my time (a good rule of thumb is between 9am-9pm MST) and please don’t ask me questions that can easily be answered by clicking on the tabs at the top of each page.
+All that being said, if you prefer to speak on the phone, email me your phone number and request a call, letting me know a good time to call you.
+I will contact you when I am available and please don’t ask me questions that can easily be answered by clicking on the tabs at the top of each page.
 Thank you 🙂